-(a) A registered nurse who is designated to be in charge during the day, evening or night of a residential aged care facility shall be paid in addition to his or her appropriate salary, whilst so in charge, the per shift allowance set out in Item 2 (for less than 100 beds) or Item 3 (for 100 or more beds) of Table 5 of Schedule B to this Agreement.
+- (a) In the absence of a Team Leader on shift, a registered nurse who is designated and rostered by the employer, to be in charge during the day, evening or night of a residential aged care facility and shall be paid in addition to his or her appropriate salary, whilst so in charge, the per shift allowance set out in Item 2 (for less than 100 beds) or Item 3 (for 100 or more beds) of Table 3 of Schedule B to this Agreement. - (b) A registered nurse who is designated to be in charge of a shift in a section of a residential aged care facility shall be paid in addition to his or her appropriate salary, the per shift allowance set out in Item 4 of Table 3 of Schedule B to this Agreement. - (c) In the absence of a team leader on shift, a registered nurse who is designated by the employer to be "in charge" will assume the Team Leader responsibilities and decisions, which they have been authorised to make whilst on shift in additional to clinical decisions and will be responsible for all staff decisions and all facility and administration decisions that arise during the shift.

-- (b) A registered nurse who is designated to be in charge of a shift in a section of a residential aged care facility shall be paid in addition to his or her appropriate salary, the per shift allowance set out in Item 4 of Table 5 of Schedule B to this Agreement. - (c) This sub-clause shall not apply to registered nurses holding classified positions of a higher grade than a registered nurse.
+(d) This sub-clause shall not apply to registered nurses holding classified positions of a higher grade than a registered nurse.